-Chabot JA, Tsai WY, Fine RL, et al. Pancreatic Proteolytic Enzyme Therapy Compared With Gemcitabine-Based Chemotherapy for the Treatment of Pancreatic Cancer.
+Chabot JA, et al. Pancreatic proteolytic enzyme therapy compared with gemcitabine-based chemotherapy for the treatment of pancreatic cancer.
 J Clin Oncol.
 2010 Apr 20;28(12):2058-63.

-Fifty-five patients with inoperable pancreatic cancer were enrolled in this controlled, observational study.
-Twenty-three patients chose gemcitabine-based chemotherapy, whereas 32 elected enzyme treatment that consisted of pancreatic enzymes, nutritional supplements, detoxification, and an organic diet.
+This controlled, observational study evaluated PE therapy compared with gemcitabine-based chemotherapy in patients with inoperable pancreatic cancer.
+Of 55 enrolled patients, 23 chose chemotherapy and 32 elected enzyme treatment that consisted of pancreatic enzymes, nutritional supplements, detoxification, and an organic diet.
 The two groups had no statistically significant differences in quality of life or pathology at enrollment.
-At one year time point, researchers observed an increase in overall survival (a 9.7 month difference in median survival) and better quality of life (P<.01) in patients who chose gemcitabine-based chemotherapy compared to those in the proteolytic enzyme group.
+At 1-year time point, researchers observed an increase in median overall survival (9.7 mo) and better quality of life (P<.01) in patients who chose gemcitabine-based chemotherapy compared with those in the PE group.

 Dorr W, Herrmann T, Study G. Efficacy of Wobe-Mugos E for reduction of oral mucositis after radiotherapy: results of a prospective, randomized, placebo-controlled, triple-blind phase III multicenter study.
 Strahlenther Onkol.
 2007;183:121-127.